RobertObkircher/ctf-writeups/2022-tjctf-vacation/README.md

 ### Binary:

 `pwntools` prints the same information for both binaries.
-Note that canaries are disabled.
+Note that canaries are disabled and that the code is not position independent (No PIE).

 ```
     Arch:     amd64-64-little